Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Part 5 (this post) outlined common pitfalls and how to avoid them

-The fundamental lesson: architectural decisions should serve business goals, not the other way around.
+The fundamental lesson running through all of these posts: architectural decisions should serve business goals, not the other way around.
 By understanding your constraints, being honest about your capabilities, and focusing on delivering value, you can make choices that set your organization up for success — regardless of whether you choose microservices, monoliths, or something in between.

 Footnotes: